manu05X/CS-Fundamentals/src/main/java/com/manish/OOD/StructuralDesign/Structural.md

 - **Single Responsibility Principle**: Each decorator class is responsible for adding a specific behavior, promoting the single responsibility principle.
 - Unlike inheritance, this pattern is dynamic and flexible.
 - Helps avoid feature-heavy base classes.

+### Here are some common scenarios where the decorator pattern can be used:
+- **Text formatting**: As explained earlier, the decorator pattern can be used to add different font styles to a text editor dynamically at runtime.
+- **Input/output stream processing**: The decorator pattern can be used to add functionality to an input or output stream, such as encryption, compression, or buffering.
+- **GUI components**: The decorator pattern can be used to add new features or behavior to GUI components, such as buttons or text fields, without modifying their original implementation.
+- **Logging**: The decorator pattern can be used to add logging functionality to an object, without changing its original behavior.
+- **Caching**: The decorator pattern can be used to add caching functionality to an object, without modifying its original implementation.
+- **Security**: The decorator pattern can be used to add security features to an object, such as authentication or authorization, without changing its original behavior.

 ####  How does the Decorator pattern differ from inheritance?